asheesh2025/asheesh2025/README.md

 ## 🙋‍♂️ About Me

-- 🔭 I’m interested in solving problems or create thing which helps others.,
+- 🔭 I’m interested in resolving problems or create thing which helps others.,

 - 🌱 I’m currently learning **Data Structures and Algorithms.**